Skip to main content

 TradeMonkey works differently.

 It is designed to be used alongside your trading, not afterward.
-This ensures the data reflects what was actually happening in the moment, not a reconstruction of it.
+This ensures the behavior data reflects what was actually happening in the moment, not a reconstruction of it.

 Real-time usage allows TradeMonkey to: